bogimaneeshkumar/VARIABLE_DC_POWER-SUPPLY/README.md

 # AC to DC Variable Power Supply

 This project is a variable power supply that converts alternating current (AC) from a household power source into direct current (DC).
 The user can adjust the output voltage, which allows for the adjustment of the power drawn based on their specific requirements.
-The power supply is equipped with a built-in voltage sensing mechanism that displays the real-time voltage on an LED screen.
+The power supply is equipped with a built-in voltage sensing mechanism that displays the real-time voltage on an LED screen flash kind of ADC method and the BCD to 7segment decoder and the 7 segment LED.

 ## Features